Bayview Hunters Point Crime Rate Trends — San Francisco

 Bayview Hunters Point is a residential and waterfront neighborhood in southeastern San Francisco with deep cultural roots and a working-class, formerly industrial character.
 Once anchored by the Hunters Point Naval Shipyard, the area is now undergoing significant redevelopment along its waterfront and the Third Street corridor.

-Six categories moved in Bayview Hunters Point this March — three ran below trend in the current month and three registered as sustained structural shifts.
-The shape is broadly downward across property crime, with no spikes and no rare-event signals anywhere in the mix.
+Seven categories moved in Bayview Hunters Point in April 2026 — three one-month below-trend signals and four sustained structural shifts.
+The structural pattern runs broadly downward across property crime, with no spikes and no rare events breaking that direction.

 Notable signals 3